lucascallado/lucascallado.github.io/_posts/2016-2-18-MarkDown-Cheatsheet.md

 	...To have a line break without a paragraph, you will need to use two trailing spaces...
 	...Note that this line is separate, but within the same paragraph...
-	...(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)
+	...(This is contrary to the typical GFM line break behavior, where trailing spaces are not required.)

 	* Unordered list can use asterisks
 	- Or minuses
 	+ Or pluses

 	In above \s means a "space" character

 	- [ ] checkbox
 	- [x] checked checkbox

->	URLs
+URLs
 	There are two ways to create links.

 	[text](url)	Turn text into an URL.